Chris Morton: Career

 Born in Davyhulme, Lancashire, he rode bikes from a young age at the farm of Peter Collins' parents.
 Morton made his debut for Ellesmere Port Gunners (on loan from Belle Vue Aces) on 15 May 1973.
-He showed rapid improvement then following an injury to Aces Captain Chris Pusey in June 1973 he was drafted into the Belle Vue team scoring 6 points on his debut in an away meeting at Cradley Heath.
-The following season he became British Under-21 Champion at just 17 years of age.
+He showed rapid improvement then following an injury to Aces Captain Chris Pusey in June 1973 he was drafted into the Belle Vue team scoring six points on his debut in an away meeting at Cradley Heath.
+The following season, he became British Under-21 Champion at just 17 years of age.

 During the late 1970s, Morton was a guest resident international rider at the famous Rowley Park Speedway in Adelaide, South Australia where he often rode against the likes of home town hero John Boulger and Mildura's Phil Crump.

-He rode for the England team at test level and represented them in the World Team Cup, winning the competition in 1980.
+Morton rode for the England team at test level and represented them in the World Team Cup, winning the competition in 1980.

 Morton became British Champion in 1983 and World Pairs Champion with best friend Peter Collins in 1984.

-He won the 1984 British League Riders' Championship, held at Hyde Road on 20 October.
+Morton won the 1984 British League Riders' Championship, held at Hyde Road on 20 October.

-He rode for Belle Vue for 18 seasons, starting for the 1973 British League season and ending after the 1990 British League season.
+Morton rode for Belle Vue for 18 seasons, starting for the 1973 British League season and ending after the 1990 British League season.
 During the 18 seasons he regularly averaged around the 10 point mark, including an impressive 10.30 and 10.31 in 1983 and 1984 respectively.

 After retirement

-He retired from riding in 1990, leaving a legacy of being one of the most significant riders ever to ride for Belle Vue.
+Morton retired from riding in 1990, leaving a legacy of being one of the most significant riders ever to ride for Belle Vue.
 In 1991, he became the manager of Berwick Bandits in 1991.
 He also played a major role in the introduction of speedway to Buxton in 1994.

-In 2005, he returned to Belle Vue as commercial manager and then in December 2006, he was part of a consortium who bought the Aces and currently holds the position of Operations Director, having previously also acted as team manager.
+In 2005, Morton returned to Belle Vue as commercial manager and then in December 2006, he was part of a consortium who bought the Aces and currently holds the position of Operations Director, having previously also acted as team manager.

-He was awarded his MBE for services to speedway in 1992.
+Morton was awarded his MBE for services to speedway in 1992.
 In 2024, he was part of a team that undertook a marathon charity cycling ride for the Speedway Riders Benevolent Fund but was taken ill and required an emergency hernia operation.